sarahkleins/cheatsheet/cheatsheet.md

 # Callbacjs
 - We can pass a function as an argument in another function and later execute that passed-in function or even return it to be executed later.
 This is the essence of using callback functions
+- When we pass a callback function as an argument to another function, we are only passing the function definition

 # jQuery
 * toggleClass